-|According to the Samaritan's Purse (the "Ministry") consolidated audit of December 31, 2015, the Ministry received contributed services from volunteers on which it placed a value of approximately $13,000,000 (Note 1, Contributed Services).
-The Ministry also received contributed goods on which it placed a value of approximately $213,900,000 (Note 1, Contributed Goods).|
+|According to the Samaritan's Purse (the Ministry) consolidated audit of December 31, 2017, the Ministry received contributed in-kind services from volunteers on which it placed a value of approximately $13,900,000 (Note 1, Contributed Services).
+The Ministry also received contributed in-kind goods on which it placed a value of approximately $225,000,000 (Note 1, Contributed Goods).|

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-|According to the Samaritan's Purse (the Ministry) consolidated audit of December 31, 2015 (Note 7, Related Party Transactions):|
+|According to the Samaritan's Purse (the Ministry) consolidated audit of December 31, 2017 (Note 7, Related-Party Transactions):|